rewtnull/Still93/README.md

 ------------------------------------------------------

-A Demo Scene production released at the Evoke Demo Party in Cologne, placed shared 10th or 11th place in the PC Demo competition.
+A Demo Scene production released at the Evoke Demo Party in Cologne, shared 10th place in the PC Demo competition.

 This is a digital art project that was worked on between early March and Late July of 2023.